Nile River Cruises

 Viking’s 82-passenger Viking Osiris

-Viking River Cruises has three new 82-passenger ships on the Nile doings its popular “Pharaohs & Pyramids” cruise — the 82-passenger Viking Osiris (2022), Viking Hathor (2024) and Viking Sobek (2025).
+Viking River Cruises has four new 82-passenger ships on the Nile doing its popular “Pharaohs & Pyramids” cruise, including the Viking Osiris, which John Roberts reviewed for us in 2023.

-Viking Osiris is the first in the trio of riverboats purpose-built for cruising the Nile, bringing luxury and comfort (it’s got a pool!) to the table, plus design touches that celebrate the destination.
+Viking Osiris is the first in a series of riverboats purpose-built for cruising the Nile, bringing luxury and comfort (it’s got a pool!) to the table, plus design touches that celebrate the destination.

 John Roberts sailed on the Viking Osiris and he writes: